Thinking about an LA to San Diego road trip?

 Get into the car and let’s go!

-The driving distance from Downtown Los Angeles to Downtown San Diego is 120 miles.
+The driving distance from LA to San Diego (Downtown to Downtown) is 120 miles.
 In theory, you can travel from one place to another in two hours.
 However, even though the distance sounds small, after driving this route dozens of times, I can assure you there is a world between the two big cities.
+There are tons of places to visit between San Diego and Los Angeles.
 My itinerary will take you through the towns of Orange and San Diego counties.

 When road tripping, I like to get out of the freeways.
 You are going to notice my itinerary uses a combination of coastal roads and the freeway.
 Yes, driving the streets may take a little bit more time but it will help you to get a better understanding of how is life in coastal Southern California.

-I have prepared this itinerary as budget friendly as possible.
-The attractions included in here are mostly free.
+I have prepared this itinerary as budget-friendly as possible.
+The attractions included here are mostly free.
 It is up to you how much or how little you want to spend.

 LA to San Diego Drive – Itinerary

-In this section, I am going to give you specific ideas on where to stop and what to do during your road trip.
+In this section, I am going to give you specific ideas on where to stop and what to do during your road trip from Los Angeles to San Diego.
 Get ready to have tons of fun!

 Day 1 – Huntington Beach / Laguna Beach